thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 #### Activating or Deactivating Event Pipelines

-To control if an EP is available to all EP policies, you can toggle the EP’s active status:
+To control if an EP is available to all EP policies, you can toggle the EP's active status:

 1. Go to the **Event Pipelines** page.
 1. Click the **Pipelines** tab.
 1. Locate the card for the EP you want to activate or deactivate.
 1. Click the **Active/Inactive** toggle button.
 A confirmation popup appears.
 1. Click the **OK** button.
-The EP’s status is changed for all EP policies it belongs to.
+The EP's status is changed for all EP policies it belongs to.

 #### Creating New Event Pipelines

-> **Note:** You can create EPs from the Event Pipelines list (shown below) or an EP policy’s details view.
+> **Note:** You can create EPs from the Event Pipelines list (shown below) or an EP policy's details view.
 With the former method, you will have to add the EP to an EP policy separately.
 With the latter method, the EP is automatically added to the EP policy you are viewing.
 You can later manually add additional EPs to the policy as desired.

 To create a new EP: